kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - Scheduler diagnostics and recommendations with regards to the scheduling order are analyzed and documented to improve troubleshooting and scheduling success rates.
-- The logic for triggering preemption for subsequent scheduling is re-evaluated in case the scheduling policy is not initially satisfied (e.g., PG has been disrupted or `minCount` has changed).
+- Trade-offs related to adjusting the preemption triggering rules for subsequent scheduling attempts are analyzed, supporting the decision to retain the preemption triggering logic implemented in Alpha.

 #### GA